wtkearney/ASE-Group-1/README.md

 This is password protected.
 ### Help
-For the details of the readme file follow the link below:
+For the details of how to get started with reactnative link below:

 -https://sites.google.com/view/readme-reactnative/home